We are excited to announce the new launch of Vibo at MicDrop Productions, the industry leading web-based phone app for planning your events and music!

 Catch the latest reported numbers on COVID-19 in Ohio at: https://coronavirus.ohio.gov/wps/portal/gov/covid-19/dashboards/overview.
 Over the past few years, I've been fortunate to work gigs in most of the event and wedding venues in the area.
 Here are my personal favorites in Findlay, in alphabetical order.

 Alexandria's www.alexandriasfindlay.com/plan-an-event Barn at Walnut Creek www.facebook.com/TheBarnatWalnutCreek Brugeman Lodge www.hancockparks.com/facility-reservations Circle P www.circlepreceptionhall.com Elks Club www.findlaybpoe75.org/wp/banquethall Findlay Country Club www.findlaycc.com/event Findlay Inn www.findlayinn.com/wedding-and-reception Hancock Hotel www.hancockhotel.com/weddings Hilton Garden Inn www.findlay.hgi.com Marathon Performing Arts Center www.mcpa.org/about/facility-rental Old Mill Stream Centre www.hancockfairgrounds.org/the-old-mill-stream-centre Stillwaters www.stillwatersohio.com Honorable Mentions: Scarlet Oaks Estate - www.scarletoaksestate.com Country Memories - www.countrymemoriesrental.com The Jones Mansion - www.facebook.com/The-Jones-Mansion-268602033177948 Litzenburg Memorial Woods - www.hancockparks.com/facility-reservations The Findlay Social - www.facebook.com/rjnelson07061961 Do you have a recommendation of a venue?
 Please leave a comment below.
-The year has so far been very good based on how many bookings we have in 2020 as compared to last year.
+Up til now, the year had so far been very good based on how many bookings we have in 2020 as compared to last year.
 As of early March, I had surpassed my wedding bookings # that I had for the entire year of 2019.
-However, the past week or so has been very quiet due to the coronavirus outbreak.
+However, the past week or so has been very quiet due to the COVID pandemic.
 A few weddings have been forced to reschedule by the venue managers.
 And the spring wedding expo has also been rescheduled for Sunday, June 6.
 We are currently adding to our staff of DJs and MCs, and eagerly anticipating the allowance of public events and gatherings, hopefully by mid-May!
-Please, let me know how I can be of assistance at your next big event.

 Let's break these down a bit.
 The role of MC requires a lot of microphone usage, event planning skills, understanding of timing, reading the client's needs, keeping the event on schedule, flexibility, and a strong stage presence.
 The role of DJ can vary from a skilled turntablist or open format DJ who is energized and dancey to someone who just plays thru a prescribed set list with a laptop and iTunes while seated behind a table.
 I've seen both.
 A great DJ knows lots of styles of music genres and lots of decades of each, and offers well thought out musical entertainment.
 But a great MC knows how to engage a crowd, move amongst the crowd, be in the right spot before, during and after the ceremony and reception, and fit in well with the bridesmaids and groomsmen, sometimes step in where needed to make the event better, and make the bride and groom the center of the attention.
 The MC kicks off the reception with a bang from the first moment and runs the plan efficiently, tactfully and happily.
 Then, the bride & groom and wedding party can totally enjoy the night themselves and not worry about anything.
 While the DJ is the one most often hired, not all DJ's are competent to MC well.
 When the dance party is over, people often forget to mention how well the reception itself ran between all the elements from start to finish.
 It's the MC who sets the stage for a fun evening of music, dancing and celebration while providing excellent customer service.
 Contact us today to find your next professional DJ/MC!
 MicDrop is a relatively young company, with a beyond BIG potential.
 The amount of momentum we have this early in 2019 is humongous compared to last year.
 Our staff is growing and we will all be on hand to meet you in a public venue this Sunday!